• Menu

 How To Optimize Your Water Treatment System During The Drought

-Analyze your water both before and after your water treatment system to ascertain if it is working in line with the manufacturer specifications.
+Analyze your water both before and after your water treatment system to ascertain if it is working in line with the manufacturer's specifications.
 If it's working properly, look into changing the frequency of the backwash or regeneration to save on water.

 For example, if you've got an iron filter or some other style of backwashing filter system that backwashes every night, look into setting it for every other night to cut water usage.
 If it is set for once every 4 days, think of changing it to once every 7 days.

 Inspect under-sink reverse osmosis (“RO”) systems for wastewater to make sure the system is not continually running wastewater to drain.
-Under-sink RO systems direct a percentage of the water to drain, when the system is producing the purified drinking water.
-If an RO system malfunctions the RO can continually waste water.
-The wastewater from RO systems can be frequently used for irrigation and it is frequently not difficult to run some tubing out of the wastewater line to the outdoors for irrigation.
+Under-sink RO systems direct a percentage of the water to drain when the system is producing the purified drinking water.
+If an RO system malfunctions, the RO can continually waste water.
+The wastewater from RO systems can be frequently used for irrigation, and it is frequently not difficult to run some tubing out of the wastewater line to the outdoors for irrigation.

 Conserve Water and Be Educated